-Unknown to many in the DPC community, Arkansas quietly passed a "Concierge" law (HB 1161) now enacted as Act 101 in Feb 19, 2015, making it the eighth state to pass DPC legislation.
-This will be placed in Arkansas code Section 23-60-104 and 23-76-103(c).
-This piece of legislation fails on multiple levels:
+Arkansas now has excellent DPC law on the books with the passage of HB 2240 on 04/07/17 as Act 1020.
+Unknown to many in the DPC community, Arkansas quietly passed a "Concierge" law (HB 1161) previously enacted as Act 101 in Feb 19, 2015, making it the eighth state to pass DPC legislation.
+HB 2240 repealed and replaced some of this less effective language.
+Here is my analysis of the old law.

 DPC practices are known to be operating within the state.
 When designing your contract be sure to review the Arkansas Insurance Code, and note that Arkansas makes it very difficult to conduct any in-office dispensing.

 The in-office dispensing of medications can be more difficult in Arkansas compared to other states.
 A permit must be obtained from the state medical board.

 Here are some important provisions from the Arkansas Insurance Code

 As used in the Arkansas Insurance Code, unless the context otherwise requires:

 (1)(A)(i) “Insurance” is any agreement, contract, or other transaction whereby one party, the “insurer”, is obligated to confer benefit of pecuniary value upon another party, the “insured” or “beneficiary”, dependent upon the happening of a fortuitous event in which the insured or beneficiary has, or is expected to have at the time of such happening, a material interest that will be adversely affected by the happening of such an event.